rdynsxtrs/rn4bin/openssh/x86/README.md

 > This repository contains code for systems running RAIDiator OS 4.x on a
 > x86_64 (Intel) CPU.

-# Apache 2.2.34
+# OpenSSH 6.6p1

 ## Purpose
-This package will update the version of the Apache web server on the ReadyNAS to version 2.2.34.
+This package will update the OpenSSH server and Client on the ReadyNAS to version 6.6p1.
-This version supports TLS v1.2 and thus will make the web interface of the ReadyNAS work with modern browsers again.
+This version supports newer key exchange algorithms and has support for ssh keys using the ED25519 format.

 ## Warranty
 Everything provided here is provided "as is" with no guarantees expressed or implied.